Embed Code

 Websitenm.gov

 New Mexico's economy is highly diversified; major sectors include mining, oil and gas, aerospace, media, and film.
 Its total real gross domestic product (GDP) in 2023 was over $105 billion, with a GDP per capita of $49,879.
-State tax policy is characterized by low to moderate taxation of resident personal income by national standards.
-New Mexico often ranks low in wealth, healthcare, and education, but has some of the highest concentrations of scientists, engineers, along with other highly skilled workers, and it includes one of the richest counties in the U.S. at Los Alamos County.
+New Mexico often ranks low in wealth, healthcare, and education, but has some of the highest concentrations of scientists, engineers, along with other highly skilled workers, and it includes one of the most educated counties in the U.S. (albeit very small) in Los Alamos County.
 New Mexico has a significant federal presence, including U.S. military installations such as White Sands Missile Range and Kirtland Air Force Base, and Department of Energy research centers such as the Sandia and Los Alamos National Laboratories.
 The state hosted several key facilities of the Manhattan Project, which developed the world's first atomic bomb, and was the site of the first nuclear test, Trinity.

 In prehistoric times, New Mexico was home to Ancestral Puebloans, the Mogollon culture, and ancestral Ute.
 Navajos and Apaches arrived in the late 15th century and the Comanches in the early 18th century.
 The Pueblo peoples occupied several dozen villages, primarily in the Rio Grande valley of northern New Mexico.
 Spanish explorers and settlers arrived in the 16th century from present-day Mexico.
 Isolated by its rugged terrain, New Mexico was a peripheral part of the viceroyalty of New Spain.
 Following Mexican independence in 1821, it became an autonomous yet restive region of Mexico, with increasing economic ties to the U.S. Following the Mexican–American War in 1848, the U.S. annexed New Mexico as part of the larger New Mexico Territory, which was central to U.S. westward expansion; New Mexico was admitted to the Union as the 47th state on January 6, 1912.